navigation bar

 General Description

-For practical purposes, War Eagle Creek is actually a part of the White River system of waterways, but its close proximity to the Arkansas River, and the fact that most descriptions of White River tributaries are located on the eastern side of the state, make it reasonable to link it with nearby streams of the Arkansas River system.
+War Eagle Creek is a part of the White River system of waterways.
 War Eagle Creek is somewhat of an anomaly by Arkansas standards - its flow is almost perpetual, though it is seldom boatable during summer months when the southwestern United States is usually hot and dry.
-The creek begins its life southeast of Huntsville near the small community of Boston in Madison County, then flows generally northwest across SH 68, through Winthrow Springs State Park to Beaver Lake just east of Bentonville and Rogers in Benton County of far northwestern Arkansas.
+It also flows in a generally northerly direction.
+The creek begins its life southeast of Huntsville near the small community of Boston in Madison County, then flows generally northwest across SH 68, through Withrow Springs State Park to Beaver Lake just east of Bentonville and Rogers in Benton County of far northwestern Arkansas.
 Its headwaters are situated between the Upper White River (West Fork) to the west and the Hailstone/Buffalo National and Kings Rivers to the east.
 War Eagle Creek is a Class I to II moderate whitewater stream with some rapids in its upper reach that approach Class III difficulty at higher flows, usually when it is cold in this remote corner of "The Natural State of Arkansas".

 Location